Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/confluent-cloud-kafka-cluster-ssl-protocol.md

-# Connect with Confluent Cloud Kafka Cluster
+# Connect with Confluent Cloud Apache Kafka Cluster

-Confluent Cloud Kafka® is a fully managed distributed data streaming platform, deployable in a cloud, maintained by Confluent.
-This section provides you with information on how to connect Confluent Cloud Kafka cluster with Klaw.
+Confluent Cloud Apache Kafka® is a fully managed distributed data streaming platform, deployable in a cloud, maintained by Confluent.
+This section provides you with information on how to connect Confluent Cloud Apache Kafka cluster with Klaw.
 The following functionalities are available in Klaw for Confluent Cloud:

 - Create Topics